King Crimson: Influence and legacy

 King Crimson have been influential both on the early 1970s progressive rock movement and numerous contemporary artists.
 Genesis and Yes were directly influenced by the band's usage of the mellotron, and many King Crimson band members were involved in other notable bands: Bruford in Yes; Lake in Emerson, Lake & Palmer; McDonald in Foreigner; Burrell in Bad Company, and Wetton in King Crimson spin-off U.K. and Asia.
 Canadian rock band Rush's drummer Neil Peart credited the adventurous and innovative style of Michael Giles as an influence on his own approach to percussion.
+King Crimson also influenced progressive rock keyboardist Michael Quatro, who included a cover of The Court of the Crimson King featuring guitar by Ted Nugent on his 1972 debut album Paintings.

 King Crimson's influence extends to many bands from diverse genres, especially of the 1990s and 2000s.
 Kurt Cobain, the frontman of the grunge band Nirvana, had stated that the album Red had a major influence on the sound of their final studio album In Utero.
 Tool are known to be heavily influenced by King Crimson, with vocalist Maynard James Keenan joking on a tour with them: "Now you know who we ripped off.
 Just don't tell anyone, especially the members of King Crimson."
-Modern progressive, experimental, psychedelic and indie rock bands have cited them as an influence as well, including MGMT,The Fierce and the Dead, the Mars Volta, Primus, Black Country, New Road, Mystery Jets, Fanfarlo, Phish, and Anekdoten, who first practiced together playing King Crimson songs.
+Modern progressive, experimental, psychedelic and indie rock bands have cited them as an influence as well, including MGMT, The Fierce and the Dead, the Mars Volta, Primus, Black Country, New Road, Mystery Jets, Fanfarlo, Phish, and Anekdoten, who first practiced together playing King Crimson songs.
 Steven Wilson, the leader of Porcupine Tree, was responsible for remixing King Crimson's back catalogue in surround sound and said that the process had an enormous influence on his solo albums, and his band was influenced by King Crimson.
 In November 2012 the Flaming Lips in collaboration with Stardeath and White Dwarfs released a track-by-track reinterpretation of In the Court of the Crimson King entitled Playing Hide and Seek with the Ghosts of Dawn.
 Colin Newman, of Wire, said he saw King Crimson perform many times, and that they influenced him deeply.
 The seminal hardcore punk group Black Flag acknowledge Wetton-era King Crimson as an influence on their experimental period in the mid-1980s.
 Melvin Gibbs said that the Rollins Band was influenced most by King Crimson, using similar chords.
 Bad Religion cites the lyrics of "21st Century Schizoid Man" on their single "21st Century (Digital Boy)" and the name of their record label, Epitaph (founded by their guitarist Brett Gurewitz), comes from the song of the same name on Crimson's debut album.
 Living Colour guitarist Vernon Reid considered Robert Fripp as one of his guitar influences.